metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 .\Modules\Import-All.ps1
 ```

-This will add all repository `Modules` to current session module path and will import them all at once.
+This will import all repository modules at once.

 [Table of Contents](#table-of-contents)

 ## Debugging

-Debugging `Windows Firewall Ruleset` consists of two parts, debugging code and auditing firewall rules.
+Debugging `Windows Firewall Ruleset` consists of two parts, debugging code and auditing firewall
+rules.

 ### Debugging code

-Precondition to debug code is to run `VSCode` as Administrator because scripts and module functions
+Precondition to debug code is to run `VSCode` as Administrator because majority of scripts and
-require elevation.
+module functions perform administrative tasks which requires elevation.

 There is workspace debugging configuration for each module function and script in repository which
 you can access from `Run and Debug` badge in action bar, at the top is a drop down list listing